 Do you grow Amaryllis or Paperwhites in the winter?
 Some of my readers from warmer climates can grow these beauties outdoors.
 I’ve never grown Paperwhites before, but I’ve grown many Amaryllis.
 These bulbs often come in very attractive boxes or kits and make wonderful gifts.
+Today I’m joining in with gardeners from all over the world at May Dreams Gardens for Garden Bloggers Bloom Day.

 These bulbs are marketed as Christmas flowers, but I don’t plant mine until after the holidays.
 I don’t have room to get bulbs going with all the Christmas décor.
 Plus, I love picking up the bulbs on clearance and then having them bloom in February when I’m sick of the winter gloom.
 There’s nothing more cheery to me in the winter than the big, bright blooms of amaryllis, unless its a hug or a gummy smile from a grand baby.